North Forest Independent School District: 2011-2012 shutdown attempt

-The school district said that it would oppose the closure order.Santon, Robert.
-"As school resumes, North Forest ISD vows to resist closure."
-Houston Chronicle.
-Monday August 22, 2011.
-Retrieved on November 12, 2011.
+The school district said that it would oppose the closure order.
 Sheila Jackson Lee, a local congressperson, also expressed her opposition to the closure.
 Harold Dutton, a member of the Texas House of Representatives, said that the TEA did not do enough to save the district, while Debbie Ratcliffe, the spokesperson of the TEA, said that the TEA could not get NFISD to make sufficient progress.
 As the new school year began, Ivory Mayhorn, the head of a group campaigning for the salvation of the district, accused the TEA of discriminating against North Forest.

 The United States Department of Justice still had to approve the closure.
 In February 2012, Robert Scott, the TEA commissioner, reconsidered a proposed closure of the Premont Independent School District and decided to let that district stay open for one more year.
 NFISD officials asked the TEA to also reconsider the closure of their district.
 In March Scott said he would give NFISD another year to correct its problems.
 Edna Forte, the superintendent, later said that state officials had nonetheless already made up their minds to have the district closed no matter what gains she made.